cosmin-seviciu/zPath.js/README.md

 });
 ```

-A more complex initialization with all options set could look like this:
+A more complex initialization with all options set included could look like this:
 ```javascript
 $(document).ready(function() {
 	$('.demo').zPath({